Follow the steps below to begin. If you need assistance, contact us at (757) 825-2800 and we will be happy to assist you.

 - Login to MyTNCC

 New students to Thomas Nelson Community College must take the Virginia Placement test unless they have qualifying scores from the SAT, ACT, or can show on a transcript that they have completed college level English Composition and math (College Algebra or higher) at an accredited college.
-Students seeking to be waived from testing must provide:
+Standardized test scores deemed equivalent to a college level English Composition and/or math course (college algebra or higher) may also meet this requirement.
+A list of the approved English and Mathematics exams is listed in the Advanced Standing Guide.

 - SAT Scores taken within 2 years showing: